eantoranz/difflame/README.txt

 Show the output of git diff with the additional information of git blame for added/removed lines so that it's 'trivial' to find out who did what.

-Example output (from difflame project itself, two revisions apart):
+Example output (from difflame project itself, two commits apart):

 $ ./difflame c4dae4fdd8ba883 97d230ce523
 diff --git a/difflame.py b/difflame.py